kuwabarahiroshi/joo/README.markdown

 	    ownMethod: function() {}
 	});

-Now YourClass has `methodA`, `methodB`, `ownMethod`, but an instance of the class won't be a Mix-in provider's instance.
+Now OurClass has `methodA`, `methodB`, `ownMethod`, but an instance of the class won't be a Mix-in provider's instance.

 	var c = new OurClass();
 	c instanceof MethodProvider; // false